Libertree/libertree/USAGE.md

     # # OR
     # /etc/init.d/apache2 start

+If the Libertree installation is configured to use memcache, start memcached:

+    # /etc/init.d/memcached start

 ### Ruby services

 Libertree needs three Ruby services running: the frontend, the backend and job